-How to add Apple Cider Vinegar to your diet
+How to add to your diet

 Don’t like any of these ideas?
-Just try keeping it in the fridge and drinking it simply with water and some lemon.
+Just try keeping it in the fridge and drink it simply with water and some lemon.
 At the very least you’ll get used to it and might even learn to like the taste.
 Its definitely an acquired one.

-Reading through the internet, it’s easy to spot articles or posts dedicated to debunking the benefits of apple cider vinegar.
-Some cite various studies that discredit specific claims about health benefits or uses—including many health benefits and uses that we have included in this guide.
-So, let's take a moment clarify that apple cider vinegar is not a magical potion or a cure-all for disease and dysfunction.
-Many of the studies cited here are preliminary and serve only to demonstrate research that supports the potential benefits of apple cider vinegar.
-That being said, accounts of people benefiting from apple cider vinegar are everywhere and impossible to ignore, making it—in our opinion—worth trying out for yourself.
+Reading through the internet, it’s easy to spot articles or posts dedicated to debunking its benefits.
+Some cite various studies that discredit specific claims about health benefits or uses—including many that we have included in this guide.
+So, let's take a moment clarify that it is not a magical potion or a cure-all for disease and dysfunction.
+Many of the studies cited here are preliminary and serve only to demonstrate research that supports the potential health benefits.
+That being said, accounts of people benefiting from it are everywhere and impossible to ignore, making it—in our opinion—worth trying out for yourself.

 A guide to apple cider vinegar